abreis/swift-gissumo/doc/Statistics.md

 * decisionCellCoverageEffects (trigger)

   Prints the intermediate and final metrics used to compute the decision score when the CellCoverageEffects decision algorithm is selected.

+* packetTrace (immediate)

+  Prints a trace of all packets that are broadcast in the simulation.